yiuc/behave-challenge/RUNBOOK.md

 # Question 2b

-/rest/v2/user is an updated version that includes the create user function to address the mass assignment issue.
-If you use the **Question 2a** test case to test the /rest/v2/user, you will receive a fail message; adjust the test case to test the endpoint already resolving the mass assignment issue.
+**/rest/v2/user** is an updated version that includes the create user function to address the mass assignment issue.
+Reuse the **Question 2a** test case and update the path to **/rest/v2/user**, you will receive a fail message as v2 already address the mass assignment problem; adjust the 2a test case as a real test case to validate endpoint if it has been addressed the mass assignment when create a user.

 1. Jump into the Docker environment
 2. `export APP2_URL=${APP2_URL}`